 How much theory test costs?Theory test costs £23 for the car and motorcycle.
 Theory test for lorry and bus licences is a little bit more expensive and the costs are split so that hazard perception test costs £11 and theory test costs £26.
 Check the latest prices from the official gov.uk site.
 If you don't pass your test from the first attempt you have to pay the full amount again if you want to take another one.

 How to book theory test?To book your theory test you need your provisional driving licence.
 The best and the cheapest way to book your theory test is to use the official online DVSA theory test booking service, which can be found here

-How many questions multiple choice test includes?Multiple choice test includes 50 questions and the pass mark is 43, which is 86%.
+How many questions in multiple choice test?Multiple choice test consists of 50 questions and the pass mark is 43, which is 86%.